-Key audit matter How our audit addressed the Key audit matter In respect of all the assumptions referred to above, we have reviewed management's approach to setting the assumptions, assessed the assumptions' appropriateness based on internal and external data (where available), and tested management's governance and controls over the assumptions review process, including over the application of expert judgement.
+77 1'1 11 Key audit matter How our audit addressed the Key audit matter In respect of all the assumptions referred to above, we have reviewed management's approach to setting the assumptions, assessed the assumptions' appropriateness based on internal and external data (where available), and tested management's governance and controls over the assumptions review process, including over the application of expert judgement.
 We also reviewed the modelled results by recalculating the liability for a sample of policies.
-Furthermore, we assessed the appropriateness of disclosures within the financial statements, including reference to related uncertainties brought about by the fact that the Company is in its initial period of operation, and is therefore yet to collate historical data, and the ongoing COVID-19 pandemic, and sensitivity analysis around the key assumptions.
+Furthermore, we assessed the appropriateness of disclosures within the financial statements, including reference to related uncertainties brought about by the fact that the Company is in its initial years of operation, and is therefore yet to collate historical data, and sensitivity analysis around the key assumptions.
 Based on the work performed we found the valuation of the life insurance contract liabilities to be consistent with the explanations and evidence obtained.
+Recoverability of deferred tax asset Deferred tax assets are recognised for unused tax losses to the extent that it is probable that taxable profit will be available against which the losses can be utilised.
+Significant management judgement is required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and level of future taxable profit.
+As disclosed in Note 21 to the financial statements, the Company has recognised a deferred tax asset of €750,000 representing unutilised tax losses that management expects to recover against profits in the projected period.
+The respective tax losses do not expire.
+We focused on this area due to its magnitude and inherent subjectivity.
+Further disclosure on the recognition of deferred tax asset is included in Note 4.2.
+Our audit procedures addressing the recoverability of the deferred tax asset considered the following: we obtained the projections underlying the recognition of the deferred tax asset; we challenged management on the basis for the projected profits and we understood the rationale for variations in projected profitability; and we considered the extent of related disclosures to the financial statements.
+Based on the work performed, we found the basis for the recognition of the deferred tax asset to be consistent with the explanations and evidence obtained.